 more informationMore information: LaserFest (50th anniversary of the first laser) profile | Physics Central profile | Excimer Laser Surgery - IBM100 Icon of Progress | OSA Century of Optics - p.
 257

-I serve on the staff of Research Headquarters, where I manage the T. J. Watson Research Center's Local Education Outreach (LEO) program and serve as a member of the annual Research Technical Accomplishments assessment team.
+I serve on the staff of Research Headquarters, where I identify IBMers who are viable candidates for external honors and create or edit nominations for these candidates.
 I also pursue a research program in bioengineering, exploring novel applications of lasers to medicine and surgery.

 Before joining IBM Research in 1969, I earned a Ph.
 D. in Applied Physics at Harvard University.
 After spending 1 1/2 years at the IBM Zurich Research Laboratory, I moved to the Watson Research Center, where I have spent my entire career.
 Most of my years as a researcher were spent in the areas of nonlinear optics, laser spectroscopy of atomic and molecular species, cluster science, and applications of lasers to medicine and surgery.
 My current assignment to the staff of Research Headquarters commenced in Sept.
 1997.
-As Program Manager of LEO since 1990, I serve as a leader, originator, communicator, catalyst, matchmaker, organizer, and facilitor, opening up pathways of communication between the employees of our laboratory and the local educational community.
+Appointed Program Manager of Local Education Outreach in 1990, I served as a leader, originator, communicator, catalyst, matchmaker, organizer, and facilitor, opening up pathways of communication between the employees of our laboratory and the local educational community.

 For our discovery and work in this area, we have received many external awards, including the 2002 Induction into the National Inventors Hall of Fame, the 2004 Wood Prize of the Optical Society of America, the 2010 Rank Prize for Opto-electronics, the 2011 National Medal of Technology and Innovation, and the 2013 Russ Prize of the National Academy of Engineering.
 In 2015 I was elected a Member of the National Academy of Engineering.
 I am the American Physical Society 2015 Distinguished Lectureship Award on the Applications of Physics Recipient.